Damart's Privacy Policy

 We’ll never share your email address so another business can market to you.

-If you’d like to view the Privacy Policy of our data alliances, please see Abacus Privacy Policy and Transactis Privacy Policy.
+If you’d like to view the Privacy Policy of our data alliances, please see Abacus Privacy Policy.

 We may share your personal information, including your name, address, email address, as well as a record of any transactions you make on our website or offline, with a third-party advertising partner and its service providers so they can deliver banner advertisements and other advertising tailored to your interests when you visit certain websites.
 Our advertising partner will make the data we provide it pseudonymous.
 To find out more or choose whether you’d like to recieve personalised advertising provided by third parties, please visit the European Digital Interactive Advertising Alliance.